Saimahalakshmi24/221401079/README.md

-install node modiules before running it because i uploaded as a file
+install node modules before running it because i uploaded as a file